initstring/evil-ssdp/README.md

 # Overview
-This tool responds to SSDP multicast discover requests, posing as a generic UPNP device on a local network.
+This tool responds to SSDP multicast discover requests, posing as a generic UPNP device.
 Your spoofed device will magically appear in Windows Explorer on machines in your local network.
-Users who are tempted to open the device are shown a configurable webpage.
-By default, this page will load a hidden image over SMB, allowing you to capture or relay the NetNTLM challenge/response.
+Users who are tempted to open the device are shown a configurable phishing page.
+This page can load a hidden image over SMB, allowing you to capture or relay the NetNTLM challenge/response.

 Templates are also provided to capture clear-text credentials via basic authentication and logon forms, and creating your own custom templates is quick and easy.

-This works against all modern Operating Systems (including Windows 10 even if they have disabled NETBIOS and LLMNR) and requires no existing credentials to execute.
+This requires no existing credentials to execute and works even on networks that have protected against Responder attacks by disabling NETBIOS and LLMNR.
+Any Operating System or application leveraging SSDP/UPNP can be targeted, but most of the current weaponization has been aimed at Windows 10.

 ![Demo Video](ssdp.mp4)

 As a bonus, this tool can also detect and exploit potential zero-day vulnerabilities in the XML parsing engines of applications using SSDP/UPNP.
-To try this, use the 'xxe-smb' template.
-If a vulnerable device is found, it will alert you in the UI and then mount your SMB share with NO USER INTERACTION required via an XML External Entity (XXE) attack.
+If a vulnerable device is found, it will alert you in the UI and then mount your SMB share with NO USER INTERACTION REQUIRED via an XML External Entity (XXE) attack.

 # Usage
 The most basic run looks like this: